AngelEsquivelJr/JerseyStoreApplication/README.md

 ## Detailed Description

-The projects end goal is to have a store application where you can buy sporting jerseys.
+This will be a store application where you can buy sporting jerseys.
 A customer will be able to create an account, login, and then shop for their desired jersey.
 The customer will have a cart to add items, and then checkout once they are ready to buy.
 Receipts will be generated with every order.
 The manager will have an internal application where they can produce reports, purchase items for the stock, and manage the customers, employees, and inventory.
-The scope of my project is limited to the due date for the project.
-Therefore, my scope can not be to ambitious and not to overwhelming.
-The limitations of the project are managing my time properly, focusing on doing everything properly by following all requirements, and not slacking off.
-The best way for me to avoid scope creep will be to follow my own proposal as well as stick to the recommended due dates given.
+The scope of the application is that you will be able to buy Jerseys from various sporting leagues, varying in sizes from small, medium, and large.
+The limitations of my application are not every sporting jersey in the world will be available, there won't be any extra small size, and there won't be any extra large sizes.
+The best way for me to avoid scope creep will be by avoiding adding more than just jerseys, and make sure my application is running well before adding anything extra that I didnt have iniatilly planned.

 ### Project Introduction